ridav0405/ridav0405/README.md

 ### Querying data using SQL.
 Generate reports and data analysis using SQL.

-Developing dashboards on excel, power bi Tableu.
+Developing dashboards on excel, power bi and Tableu.

 Data analysis and reporting using Google Sheets and Excel.